fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 ### MessageLoader

-The messageLoader is the fluid.prefs.resourceLoader responsible for retrieving all of the message bundles added to the Prefs Editor (See [Adding Message Bundles](#adding-message-bundles) below).
+The messageLoader is an instance of a `fluid.prefs.resourceLoader` responsible for retrieving all of the message bundles added to the Prefs Editor (See [Adding Message Bundles](#adding-message-bundles) below).
 Message bundles are automatically distributed to the Prefs Editor and Panels based on the configuration supplied in the [auxiliary schema](AuxiliarySchemaForPreferencesFramework.md).
 However, to access the message bundle from other components on the IoC tree, the IoC reference `{messageLoader}.resources.<messageBundle>.resourceText` can be used.
 Additionally the `defaultLocale` and `locale` options are used to specify which localization to fetch for each bundle.
 (See: [Specifying a localization](#specifying-a-localization) below)

 ### PrefsEditor